-On August 14, Pakistan will celebrate Independence Day.
+On August 14th 2019, Pakistan celebrated Independence Day.
 Here is a list of some major highlights during its 72-year existence…

 1947: On August 14 Muslim Pakistan comes into being from the partition of India at the end of British rule.
 Liaquat Ali Khan is appointed first Prime Minister.
 India became an independent state one day later.
 Two provinces, Punjab and Bengal were divided along religious lines.
 Punjab’s mostly Muslim western part went to Pakistan and its mostly Hindu and Sikh eastern part went to India.
 Rioting in the Punjab forced the governments of India and Pakistan to agree to a forced population exchange.
 Around 10 million people migrated across the border and anywhere between 200,000 and 2,000,000 (the majority of them Muslims) died in the subsequent violence.

 University of Sindh established.
 This was the first university formed in Modern Pakistan.
 The country’s oldest institute of higher learning is the University of the Punjab, established in 1882 in Lahore.